Qrious has a new CEO - Nathalie Morris - currently GM Data powered marketing, replacing David Leach.

 Before this, Dever was an independent consultant, as well as CIO at Canterbury District Health board and manager, information services at MidCentral District Health Board.

-New Zealand’s technology sector receives a with the launch of the Technology Marketers Group (TMG).
+New Zealand’s technology sector receives a marketing boost with the launch of the Technology Marketers Group (TMG).

 The brainchild of a small group of specialist technology marketers and strategists, the group intends to radically improve the success of New Zealand technology companies both overseas and domestically.